Diversity & Inclusion

 Our Commitment to Diversity, Equity, and Inclusion

-Within the past year, some of our Triple Board Program residents (who join the fellowship in their fourth and fifth years of their residency) have also been instrumental in working together with Brown University medical students and the youth-led group Gen Z in organizing the Code Black RI Health Equity For Black Lives March and creating the ongoing Code Black RI working group to create foundational, systems-level change across healthcare institutions in Rhode Island with the support of training program faculty.
+Additionally, within the past year some of our residents have been instrumental in working together with Brown University medical students and the youth-led group Gen Z in organizing the Code Black RI Health Equity For Black Lives March and creating the ongoing Code Black RI working group to create foundational, systems-level change across healthcare institutions in Rhode Island with the support of training program faculty.

 Brown University strongly supports and leads many diversity initiatives at all levels of the organization, including the President's office.
 For example, Brown's Office of Institutional Diversity provides leadership for the formulation and oversight of policies related to pluralism and equity, and initiates programs and practices that promote diversity, inclusion, and fair treatment of all members of the community.
 More specifically, Brown University directs multiple recruitment strategies toward the goal of achieving greater diversity among its faculty and students.
 Within the Medical School, the Dean of Biology and Medicine, Associate Dean for Diversity, and Department of Psychiatry and Human Behavior are partners in this enterprise.